drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 7. In the __Allocate compute capacity__ section, change the __Unit__ dropdown to __Processing Units__.
 Processing units are added in increments of 100.
 Set the value to 100 (*this is the smallest Spanner instance possible*).

 8. Note the costs and capacity.
-Click __Create__ to create the database.
+Click __Create__ to create the instance.

 ## Task 3.
 Creating the Pets database

-1. As you did earlier, create a database called `pets-db`.
+1. As you did earlier, create a database called `pets-db` in the second instance.

 2. Add the tables `Owners` and `Pets` to the database using the following DDL code.